 - Bipolar type, in which the person has episodes of mania and major depression

 The mood disorder component is what distinguishes the schizoaffective disorder from schizophrenia.
 While a person who has schizophrenia may experience mania or depression, those symptoms are of a much shorter duration than in schizoaffective disorder, where they may last for more than half the duration of the illness.

 Also, in schizophrenia, the mood symptoms are typically only present when the psychotic symptoms are active.
-In schizoaffective disorder, the mania or depression may occur with or without the psychotic symptoms.
+In schizoaffective disorder, mania or depression may occur with or without the psychotic symptoms.
 Ultimately, assessment by a trained healthcare professional is needed to confidently identify schizophrenia or schizoaffective disorder.

 Treating Schizophrenia and Schizoaffective Disorder

-The primary mode of treatment both for schizophrenia and schizoaffective disorder is prescription medication.
+The primary mode of treatment both for schizophrenia and schizoaffective disorder is a prescription medication.
 With schizophrenia, one of a number of antipsychotic medications is typically used.
 Treatment of schizoaffective disorder involves both antipsychotics, to treat the psychotic symptoms, and antidepressants or mood stabilizers to address the mood symptoms.